 Food at the Heart of a Community

-Being more a part of the food system influenced her choice to move from Halifax in the late 1990s with her young son Michael to Middle New Cornwall, 14 km inland from the scenic coastal town of Mahone Bay, Nova Scotia.
+Being more a part of the food system influenced her choice to move from Halifax in the late 1990s with her young son Michael to Middle New Cornwall, 12 km inland from (at exit 11 off the 103 hwy) the scenic coastal town of Mahone Bay, Nova Scotia.

-Other small local growers and producers are the inspiration.
+These small local growers and producers continue to be the inspiration.
 They are an answer to the growing need for us to once again become a more self-sufficient community.
 The sentiment seems old-fashioned — but with the ever increasing demand for good, fair-market and healthy sources of food — this reality is the only way for the long-term.

 Living in a community with an aging population, where young people are leaving for school or jobs — food can be a vital connection.
 It opens up so many possibilities for education, employment and re-connecting as communities — together around the table.